UltraEngine/Documentation/Lua/Operators.md

 Let's try another.
 What power-of-two numbers can we add together to make the number 13?
 > 1 + 4 + 8 = 13

-This works with all power-of-two numbers, into infinity.
+This works with all positive power-of-two numbers, into infinity.

 ### Logical OR